 Runner's Clinic Services

 - Detailed review of running history and injury

 - Musculoskeletal exam including strength and flexibility

-- Video analysis of running mechanics
+- Slow motion video analysis of running mechanics in three planes

 - Customized program for injury treatment and recovery

 Our eyes are not capable of taking enough pictures per second to pick up on subtleties needed to assess running.
 By the time you are ready to focus on a specific moment during the run, it is over.
 We use video cameras that allow us to record in slow motion so that we can go back through the run to focus on critical moments during the running cycle.
 The main views we look at are from behind (posterior), from the side (lateral), and from the front (anterior).

 Force plates embedded in our treadmill provide critical information on how you impact the ground when you run.
 We can also analyze side to side force symmetry, dynamic pronation and supination, cadence, and much more with a report generated from your run.

 Surface Electromyography (sEMG)